ANURAG-sys-08/Brochure-Builder-AI/README.md

 AI Brochure Generator

-A simple prototype that generates marketing brochure content using an LLM.
-Built in Jupyter Notebook, this tool takes user inputs—such as product details and brand tone—and produces structured brochure text automatically.
+A simple prototype that generates websites brochure content using an LLM.
+Built in Jupyter Notebook, this tool takes user website url as input and produces structured brochure text automatically.

 Features

-Generate brochure copy with just a few inputs
+Generate brochure copy with website url

 Uses an OpenAI LLM for high-quality content